 Donate to the New Shodo & Kado Building at Chozen-ji

-In 2026, Chozen-ji is partnering with Somakosha, a traditional Japanese carpentry school in Okayama, Japan, to replace the front shed next to the parking lot, hopefully the first of many collaborations.
-Please consider making a donation to support this effort—below by credit card, bank transfer, or donor advised fund; or by cash or check.
+Construction has begun on the new Shodo and Kado building at Chozen-ji through a new partnership with Somakosha, a traditional Japanese carpentry school in Okayama, Japan.
+Please consider making a donation to support this effort—below by credit card, bank transfer, or donor advised fund; or if you’re on Oahu by dropping off cash or a check.
+Checks can also be mailed to:

-The new design will improve the training at Chozen-ji beyond the Shodo and Kado classes, making the view from Kalihi Street more attracting and improving the Dojo's kamae.
-A ramp will also increase accessibility for those with disabilities and limited mobility, and the new building will be an additional space for doing zazen and teaching the beginners class.
+The new design will improve training and significantly change the view of the dojo from Kalihi Street.
+A ramp will increase accessibility for those with disabilities and limited mobility, and the new building will be an additional space for doing zazen and teaching the beginners class.

 Other features of the new design include: